quarkusio/quarkusio.github.io/README.md

 #### Enable DNS for l10n site

-One a localized site has enough of its content translated DNS needs to be enabled.
+Once a localized site has enough of its content translated, DNS needs to be enabled.
 To do that get one of the Red Hat admins to submit a ticket to IT asking for XX domain:

 ```